 My father is the most humble, God-fearing, compassionate man I know.
 He and my mother had me at a young age.
 I remember living in western Germany as a toddler while he served in the United States Army.
 At the time, my father did not know the Lord, but I knew he loved me.
 He would come home and play with me to hear me laugh and giggle.
 My father struggled with alcohol during his time in the army.
 However, I still remember the story he used to tell me of how he came to know Christ as his Lord and Savior.

-He said, “One day I was looking out the back window of our house at the beautiful snow-capped mountains with tears running down my face, and I said to myself, “There must be a God!”
+He said, “One day, I was looking out the back window of our house at the beautiful snow-capped mountains with tears running down my face, and I said to myself, “There must be a God!”
 It was at that moment that my father asked God to forgive him of his sins and asked Jesus to be Lord of his life.
 He was 25 years old at the time.
 It was then that my Father’s life changed forever.
 While still in Germany, my father felt the Lord calling him to ministry.
-Once he had completed his tour of service, and narrowly missed being sent away for an assignment in the Vietnam war, my dad moved us back to the United States so he and my mother could attend Bible college in Iowa.
+Once he had completed his tour of service and narrowly missed being sent away for an assignment in the Vietnam war, my dad moved us back to the United States so he and my mother could attend Bible college in Iowa.

 I was in first grade when we moved back to the states.
 I attended a large Christian school and made fast friends.
 My best friend was Joe, the son of the pastor who ran the school.
-I loved hanging out after school at Joe’s house waiting for my father to pick me up.
+I loved hanging out at Joe’s house after school, waiting for my father to pick me up.
 The best was the weekend overnight stays.
-We’d go out behind their home into the woods and ride mini bikes!
+We’d go out behind their home into the woods and ride minibikes!
 I made so many friends as I continued through elementary.
-There were Scott and Craig who I would box with them upstairs in their converted attic.
+There were Scott and Craig, who I would box with them upstairs in their converted attic.

 My elementary years were the best!
 After moving from a cramped college-sized apartment, we lived in a big old two-story house overlooking two enormous walnut trees and my mother’s garden.
 I had some great friends that I had grown extremely fond of at school.
-I did not see as much of my father as he had been working the graveyard shift while attending Bible college.
+I did not see as much of my father as he worked the graveyard shift while attending Bible college.
 Then came the news on a day I will never forget.
-My father interrupted my brother and myself playing around in our bedroom with a knock at the door.
+My father interrupted my brother and me playing around in our bedroom with a knock at the door.
 He was looking so intense I wondered what was wrong?

 “Boys, God has called me to be a home missionary.”
 These were the words that shook me to the core!
 Missionary?
 I pictured myself living in a grass hut running from the natives like the stories I’d heard of David Livingston.
 There was a tiny whisper of rebellion in the back of my mind as my father exited the room.
 Missionaries?
-Not me, you all have fun with that, I’m staying here with my friends!
+Not me, you all have fun with that; I’m staying here with my friends!
 Looking back on that time in my life, oh, how I wish my heart were in a different place when my beloved father shared with me God’s calling on his life.

 Honor your father and mother which is the first commandment with promise.
 (Ephesians 6:2)